-The endoscopist will puff some air into the bowel which may give you a bloated, windy feeling.
-When the colonoscope passes round a bend in your bowel you might feel some pain or discomfort for a short period of time.
-You can be given a painkiller to help with this: either an injection or Gas and Air if you prefer.
-The test usually takes up to 30 minutes but sometimes takes longer.
+For the colonoscopy the endoscopist will puff some air into the bowel which may give you a bloated, windy feeling.
+When the scope passes round a bend in your bowel you might feel some pain or discomfort for a short period of time.
+You can be given a painkiller to help: either an injection or Gas and Air if you prefer.
+The test usually takes up to 30 minutes but sometimes takes longer